VOANews/circumvention/README.md

 ### Issues and updates ###

-Any suggestions for updates, corrections or clarifications can be submitted as a [Github issue](https://github.com/bbgvisualjournalist/circumvention/issues) or by emailing me directly.
+Any suggestions for updates, corrections or clarifications can be submitted as a [Github issue](https://github.com/voanews/circumvention/issues).